demisto/content/Packs/Cisco-umbrella/Integrations/Cisco-umbrella-investigate/README.md

 ### umbrella-get-domain-timeline

 ***
-List the historical tagging timeline for a given IP, domain, or URL.
+List the historical tagging timeline for a given domain.
 Each timeline item includes lists of security category, attack, or threat type associated with the destination.
 Use the Tagging Timeline endpoint to verify when Umbrella assigned or removed a security category, attack, or threat type.
 If the current timeline item contains the security category, type of attack, or threat type not found in the previous timeline item, Umbrella updated the current timeline item.
 If the current timeline item does not contain the security category, attack, or threat type found in the previous timeline item, Umbrella removed the security category, type of attack, or threat type.

 #### Base Command